Sm00thix/IKPLS/paper/paper.md

 The implementations introduced in this work have been tested for equivalency against NIPALS from scikit-learn using a dataset of NIR (near-infrared) spectra from [@dreier2022hyperspectral] and tests from scikit-learn's own PLS test-suite.

-The authors provide [example](https://github.com/Sm00thix/IKPLS/blob/main/examples/) for all the core functionality, including use-cases for fitting, predicting, cross-validating with custom metrics and custom preprocessing on CPU and GPU, and propagating gradients through the PLS fitting subsequent prediction.
+The authors provide [examples](https://github.com/Sm00thix/IKPLS/blob/main/examples/) for all the core functionality, including use-cases for fitting, predicting, cross-validating with custom metrics and custom preprocessing on CPU and GPU, and propagating gradients through the PLS fitting subsequent prediction.

 ## NumPy

-A Python class implementing both IKPLS algorithms using NumPy is available in `ikpls` as `ikpls.numpy_ikpls.PLS`.
-Pass in `algorithm=1` or `algorithm=2` in the constructor to choose between algorithms.
+A Python class implementing both IKPLS algorithms using NumPy is available in `ikpls`.
 The class subclasses [`BaseEstimator`](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html) from scikit-learn, allowing the IKPLS class to be used in combination with e.g., scikit-learn's [`cross_validate`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html) for a simple interface to parallel cross-validation with user-defined metric functions.

+Additionally, a Python class implementing both IKPLS algorithms for fast cross-validation \autoref{tab:hardware} is available in `ikpls`.
+This class does not subclass any other class, instead relying on its own parallel cross-validation scheme which is both fast and memory efficient.

 ## JAX